apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Streaming</span>
       </td>
       <td>
-        <p>Similar to a SQL JOIN clause.
+        <p>Similar to an SQL JOIN clause.
 Joins two tables.
 Both tables must have distinct field names and at least one equality join predicate must be defined through join operator or using a where or filter operator.</p>
 {% highlight java %}
 Table left = tableEnv.fromDataSet(ds1, "a, b, c");
 Table right = tableEnv.fromDataSet(ds2, "d, e, f");